Data-Efficient Safe Policy Improvement Using Parametric Structure: Game-Based Analysis

 \section{Game-Based Analysis}

-Our second contribution makes both SPIBB and pSPIBB more data efficient by pruning state-action pairs for which we can guarantee that an optimal policy will never visit these state-action pairs.
+Our second contribution enhances the data efficiency of both SPIBB and pSPIBB through a preprocessing step that prunes state-action pairs that an optimal policy never visits.
 First, we analyze sequential decision-making in (p)MDPs from a game-based perspective and then show how to use a game-based abstraction scheme to prune unnecessary state-action pairs.

 Decision-making under uncertainty can be phrased as a two-player game between an agent and \emph{nature}~\cite{DBLP:journals/jcss/Papadimitriou85}.
 The agent selects the actions, while nature draws successor states from the probability distributions in a (p)MDP.
 Taking this two-player game point of view, we can replace nature with \emph{cooperative} and \emph{antagonistic} players to obtain upper and lower bounds on the values that can be achieved in the unknown pMDP.
 Intuitively, playing against a cooperative player will result in an optimistic overapproximation of the value, while playing against an antagonistic player yields a worst-case underapproximation.
 These bounds hold regardless of the (unknown) transition probabilities that influence the behavior of nature.
 Hence, we can use the bound to prune the set of uncertain state-action pairs in SPI settings, even in the complete absence of data.